j0nahland/netherdeep/content/Session/Session 7.md

 Justice & Rice Pudding

 #### Encounters
+- easier exploration encounter
+- passing by mountains - tunnel to underdark
+	- vrock goes if they spend enough time exploring
 - tax collector with the selfisherman & vrock
+	- only some are fit to fight - multiple ate the fish.
-	- vrock harassing some "people" do the party help?
+	- **different** vrock harassing some "people" do the party help?
+		-
 	- no one buying their fish, trying to look after fred before he dies
+	- heard they'll hire anyone to guard bazzoxan
+	- one is too sick for them to leave, trying to make him comfortable
+	-
 		- can show how poor off they are
 		- fred ate the crystal fish and look at him
 		- everyone looks skinny